GETTING A JOB (STUDENTS)

-Start with SBCC's FREE online listing JOB CONNECTION for jobs, internships and volunteer positions.
-Here's how you access the Job Connection:
+Log on to SBCC's FREE online listing JOB CONNECTION for jobs, internships and volunteer positions:

 - Log in to Pipeline.

-- Scroll down and click on Student Jobs.
+- Scroll down, and on the bottom right click on Student Jobs & Internships

 Finding an On-Campus Job

-First find out if you are eligible to be a Student Worker
+Are you eligible to be a Student Worker?

 - You must be registered for 6 units or more (12 units for International Students)

-- Must have filled out FAFSA and must qualify for Federal Financial Aid
+- You must have filled out FAFSA and must qualify for Federal Financial Aid

 - Check on Pipeline, under Financial Aid Award or talk to Financial Aid Office